ivan281102/Git-Github-Markdown/Homework.md

 `rmdir {Directory Name}` rmdir is the abrevation for remove directory, to use it correctly we only need to type this followed by the directory name.

 ## Navigate

+`cd` We can use cd followed by the route we want to go to move throghout the directories.